Michael Davis (Belgian footballer)

-Michael Davis (born 21 January 2002) is a Belgian professional footballer who plays as a centre-back for Young Reds on loan from Beveren.
+Michael Davis (born 21 January 2002) is a Belgian professional footballer who plays as a centre-back for Young Reds.

 Club career

 On 16 August 2022, Davis was loaned by Beveren to Antwerp for the 2022–23 season, with an option to buy.
 At Antwerp, he was assigned to the reserves squad Young Reds, which plays in the third-tier Belgian National Division 1.
+On 4 July 2023, he returned to Young Reds on a permanent basis and signed a two-year contract.